 Drain Fly Facts

-Drain fly, sewage fly, filter fly, moth fly — this is the fly of many names.
-Most names come from the places where this pest likes to lay eggs and develop.
+Drain fly, sewer fly, filter fly, moth fly — this is the fly of many names.
+Most names come from the places where this pest likes to lay eggs and develop into larvae.
 "Moth fly" comes from its fuzzy appearance.